 How to Prepare Your Asylum Application and Additional Documents in Removal Proceedings

-You will need to file several copies of your asylum application and/or supporting documents by the date the Judge sets during your MCH (usually 15 days before your Individual Merits Hearing):
+You will need to file your asylum application and supporting documents by the date the IJ sets during your MCH (normally at least 15 days before your Individual Merits Hearing):

-- One copy of all your documents, with (2) a COS (described just below) -- to be provided to the DHS trial attorney.
+- One copy of your Form I-589 and all your documents, with a COS for the Department of Homeland Security (DHS) trial attorney.

 A COS is a short form that states that you had provided the DHS trial attorney with a copy of your filing.
-It specifies the document name, the date on which you had sent it to DHS, at what address, and by what delivery means (regular mail or hand-delivery, for example) you sent it.
+It specifies the document name, the date that you sent it to DHS, at what address, and the method of delivery means (regular mail or hand-delivery, for example).

-At a date specified by the Judge, you will also need to submit a Witness List, listing all of the witnesses you plan to call at your individual merits hearing.
+At a deadline specified by the IJ, you will also need to submit a Witness List, listing all of the people you plan to call to give testimony at your individual merits hearing, how long each person plans to testify, and what language the person will speak.
 The witness list can include both experts knowledgeable about your country and fact witnesses who are familiar with your personal history.